Rays erase 6-run deficit, beat Blue Jays on wild pitch in 10

 UP NEXT

-Rookie LHP Brendan McKay will make his sixth start for the Rays in the series finale against a Blue Jays starter to be named.
+Rookie LHP Brendan McKay will make his sixth start for the Rays in the series finale against Blue Jays opener Wilmer Font (3-2).
 McKay (2-1) survived a 27-pitch first inning to get his second win Thursday at Boston.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports